grantcarthew/node-console-probe/README.md

 [![NPM][nodei-npm-image]][nodei-npm-url]

-Adds a `console.probe()` function to the global `console` object to inspect JavaScript objects.
-Outputs a tree including the parent objects properties and methods down through the prototype hierarchy.
+Provides a `probe()` function to inspect JavaScript objects.
+Outputs a tree including the parent object properties and methods down through the prototype hierarchy.

 ## Installing